ludviglundgren/qbittorrent-cli/README.md

 Verify that it runs

-    qbt help
+    qbt

-This should print `Could not read config file`.
+This should print out basic usage.

 ## Configuration